 When a teacher is absent, other teachers may be requested to volunteer to cover his/her class.
 If no teacher volunteers, the students will be disbursed among other classes (excepting planning time).
-Teachers who cover for absent colleagues may be compensated through a pro-ration of the savings from not paying a substitute.
-If a classroom teacher or a member of the instructional staff covers the class or classes of an absent teacher, he/she shall be eligible to receive twelve dollars (\$12) per hour or period for each hour or class period provided in coverage.
+If a classroom teacher or a member of the instructional staff covers the class or classes of an absent teacher, he/she shall be eligible to receive seventeen dollars and fifty-cents (\$17.50) per hour or period for each hour or class period provided in coverage.
 If less than an hour or period, the amount will be prorated.
-If coverage extends beyond one (1) hour, additional time will be compensated at the rate of six dollars (\$6) for each additional half-hour.
+For an elementary teacher, the pay is based on a six- hour day generally, unless the student day is extended.
+In such cases, the coverage pay is adjusted based on the length of the student day.
+If coverage extends beyond one (1) hour, additional time will be compensated at the rate of one half (1/2) of the rate above for each additional half-hour.